z-a-f/blog/timespace_complexity/do_the_math/while_loop.md

 # While Loop

-What is the asymptotic bound of the following chunk of code
+What is the asymptotic bound for the time complexity of the following chunk of code:

 ```C++
 int a = 0, i = N;